erick-guerra/Royalbox/README.md

 The project is built on 2 other projects from Github and some additional customization for the purpose of creating the Royalbox.

 Streaming Engine - https://github.com/blissland/blissflixx
+**NOTE:** The Royalbox is meant to bypass geo-restrictions.
+Which is why this repo has 4 channels currently.
+You can still use iPhone app to cast any web video to your Royalbox connected TV.
+If you want additional channels go the blissflix repo and you can add those channels as well.
+Blissflixx also has user plugin channels that may or may not work still but you can use them as well.

 Wifi Configuration - https://github.com/billz/raspap-webgui